ma-ha/lowcode-data-app/app/README.md

 The persistence uses simple files and a memory cache.
 This is not recommended for production use.

-I should be simple to replace the persistence with a document DB.
+It should be simple to replace the persistence with a document DB.
 Simply rewrite:
 - [app-dta.js](app/persistence/app-dta.js)
 - [app-dta-user.js](app/persistence/app-dta-user.js)